||Sydney Hushie [ profile ]

 Hard Work Pays!

-GYCA is a youth-led global network of more than 4,500 young leaders and
+GYCA is a youth-led global network of over 5,000 young leaders and adult

-adult allies working on youth and HIV/AIDS in 150 countries world-wide.
+allies working on youth and HIV/AIDS in over 170 countries world-wide.

 GYCA's mission is to empower young leaders with the skills, knowledge,